matthewcpp/webgl-examples/README.md

 #### Working with @matthewcpp/webgl

-Most likey the webgl framework will needed to modified / extended as a part of adding additional samples.
+Most likely the webgl framework will be modified / extended as a part of working with the samples.
 The easiest way to do this is with the use of `npm link`.
 Clone the webgl framework next to this repository and run:

 ```shell script